Callumk7/remix-template/README.md

 ## Working Notes

 Might setup a SQLite database to start things off for really quick prototyping.
 I am not sure how this might impact various hosting options that I might use (Vercel, fly.io, Railway, etc.)

+## Storage Setup

+I am going to try BetterSqlite3 to start things off with drizzle, and see how this works when hooking it up to the simple authentication that we setup earlier.